Frege/frege/README.md

 * pattern matching, list comprehensions, do-notation, point-free style, operators, modules
 * functors, monoids, semigroups, monads, and all your other beloved mathematical abstractions.

+Frege aims at compiling most "vanilla" Haskell code that has no external dependencies "as is" or with only minimal, obvious changes.
+Likewise, Frege code that makes no use of JVM specifics should easily run through other Haskell compilers.
+We are currently in the progress of coming closer to this goal by ironing out insubstantial differences.

 The Name
 --------
 The Frege programming language is named after and in honor of Gottlob Frege